Dr. Rostislav Ignatov, MD

 Most substance use treatment starts with medical detox to manage withdrawal safely.
 From there, care often includes therapy, mental health support, and help rebuilding a more stable life.

-If you’re struggling with Black Ice or other substances, you’re not alone—and help is available.
+If you’re struggling with black ice or other substances, you’re not alone—addiction treatment is available.

 If you’re considering treatment—or ready to begin—we’re here to help you take the next step.